Skip to main content

 Hibiscus Tea (Bissap)

-Dried hibiscus flowers steeped to make a tart, refreshing red drink, served cold.
+Dried hibiscus flowers steeped into a tart red drink, served cold.

 teaCold